Performer, Songwriter, Musician, Modular Synthesist, Composer, Producer, Music Educator, Music Business and Programming.

 He is a member of the Harrow Music and Arts Music Hub representing the University and HE sector, he is a panel member for External Relations EDIMS (Equality, Diversity and Inclusion in Music Studies) for the organisation Music HE and an active member of the University's Diversity and Inclusion research community.

-My research covers three specific areas of interest.
+My research covers the following areas of interest.

 1. Modular synthesis and music technology